Vegetarian Split Pea Soup Recipe (Smooth or Chunky)

 - Use minced garlic from a jar or in frozen cube form instead of fresh garlic.

-Other hearty vegetarian soup recipes you might love
+More hearty vegetarian soup recipes

 - vegetable barley soup